hellopablo/related-content/README.md

 The `Engine` is how your application will [mostly] interact with the related content store.
 It facilitates reading and writing from the [data store](#data-stores), as well as providing an interface for indexing your content using [analysers](#analysers).

-A new instance of the enigne can be retrieved via the `HelloPablo\RelatedContentEngine\Factory` class, you must pass an instance of the [data store](#data-stores) you wish to use.
+A new instance of the enigne can be retrieved via the `Factory` class, you must pass an instance of the [data store](#data-stores) you wish to use.

 An example using the [MySQL data store](#data-stores):